saivachandran/kubernetes-learn/kubernets-theory.md

  * deployment for stateless application
  * stateful for stateful apps or database
+ * Db are often used outside kubernetes cluster
+ * we have two replicas for application and database incase one both pods rebooted are crashed still app and db accessible by another node untill two relicas recreated

+# main kubernetes component

+ 1. pod is a abraction layer of container
+ 2. service - for kubbernetes resource communication we are using service
+ 3. ingress controller - route the traffic into cluster
+ 4. configmap - external configution using configmap
+ 5. secrets
+ 6. volume - for data persistence
+ 7. Deployments - pod blueprint with replicating mechanism
+ 8. statefulsets

 # What is stateful and stateless in Kubernetes